Project

 Actions #8

-Updated by Anthony Mallet almost 2 years ago
+Updated by Anthony Mallet over 2 years ago

 It seems that increasing the iterations of the physics solver helps.